Amway India's 'Power of 5' Program Creates Remarkable Positive Impact on the State of Malnourished Children | Devdiscourse

 iv As per Amway Refund Policy

-v Source Euromonitor International Limited; Beauty and Personal Care 2017 edition; as per premium skin care definitions; retail value sales; UBN; 2016 data
+v Source Euromonitor International Limited; Beauty and Personal Care 2017 edition; as per premium skincare definitions; retail value sales; UBN; 2016